John Mosley: Early life and education (1921–1943)

-The Tuskegee Airmen
+Career (1943–1970)

-Mosley also had been interested in being a pilot, and he paid for his own flight lessons and physical, he had gotten a physical in Denver that told him he had a heart murmur, this he believed to be false.
-In 1941, the all Black fighter squadron was formed at Tuskegee, called the 99th Fighter Squadron which is better known as the Tuskegee Airmen.
-Mosley had wanted to join them after he graduated.
-After graduation, Mosley was drafted into a segregated Army Artillery unit stationed in Fort Sill, Oklahoma and not the Tuskegee Airmen, despite Mosley holding a civilian pilot's license.
-While at Fort Sill, he began to write many letters to command and Washington, D.C. asking to be reassigned to the Tuskegee Airmen.
-Eventually, these letters did lead to his reassignment.
+While he was at college, Mosley had an interest in becoming a pilot, paying for his own flight lessons and physical exam.
+Mosley received a physical in Denver and was diagnosed with a heart murmur, which he believed to be false.
+Mosley wanted to join the Tuskegee Airmen after he graduated from college.
+After graduation, Mosley was drafted into a segregated Army Artillery unit stationed at Fort Sill, Oklahoma.
+While at Fort Sill, he began to write many letters to command and Washington, D.C. requesting to be reassigned to the Tuskegee Airmen.
+Eventually, these letters resulted in his reassignment.
 He trained as a bomber pilot, one of the first African Americans to do so.
 He served with distinction in World War II and earned the rank of Command Pilot.
 He chose to return to the states as a civilian in 1946 to earn his master's degree in Social Work from the University of Denver in 1948.
-Soon afterwards he returned the service and fought in the Korean and Vietnam Wars.
+Soon afterwards he returned to the service and fought in the Korean and Vietnam Wars, where he also earned the rank of Lieutenant Colonel.
 Mosley also flew during the Berlin Airlift.
-He finally retired from the air force in 1970 obtaining the rank of lieutenant colonel.
+He finally retired from the United States Air Force in 1967.
+After retirement from the Air Force he moved on to the U.S. Department of Health and Human Services (HHS).

-Civil Rights Era

 Mosley was a strong activist.
-During his time as a Tuskegee airmen, he was fighting for his rights and others to serve in the armed forces.
-His role was to integrate the military the armed forces the civil rights activities that took place in the United States.
+During his time as a Tuskegee airmen, he was advocating for his rights and others to serve in the armed forces.
+His role was to integrate the military and armed forces through the civil rights activities that took place in the United States.
 Mosley used his motivation and determination to fight for integration in the Armed forces.
 People would ask him why he wasn't bitter about his rights in the Armed forces.
 Mosley was a part of a movement to prove that he was capable of making a contribution to the development of our great nation.
 After being in the Tuskegee Airmen, John Mosley joined the Federal government to continue being a civil rights activist.

-He married his high school friend Edna Wilson and both of them remained active in a number of professional and community organizations to help the African American community have equal rights.
+He later married his high school friend Edna Wilson-Mosley, a prominent politician, civil rights activist, and educator.
+Both of them remained active in a number of professional and community organizations to help the African American community gain equal rights.
 John Mosley served as a special assistant to the undersecretary in the Department of Health and Human Services when he and his wife moved to Aurora Colorado and was transferred to the Lowry Air Force Base.
 His wife became the first African American lady to become a city councilwomen in Aurora.
 He worked in a variety of positions including Equal Opportunity Specialist, Staff Director of the Mountain Plains Federal Regional Council and Special Assistant to James Farmer, Assistant Secretary of Administration.